idxteatime/mitrasphere/restricted-stats.md

 One detail we need to clarify is whether the restricted stats are calculated for each item and then summed, or if the base stats are summed first and the restricted stats calculated from the sum.
 Altema's formula specifies that it is to be used per-item, but there is a major issue with that approach: how do we aggregate the per-item restricted values?
 Clearly we can't just sum them, because the stats are already scaled to the stage power for each item.
 Do we average the stats across all items?
 Do we average the percentages?
 If we do average, we would start to see nontrivial stat loss from repeatedly using `floor`, and even worse for items in the support grid, where many stats would just end up becoming 0.

-It seems more sensible that the game sums up the base stats of the items first, then calculate the restricted stats from the sums.
+It seems more sensible that the game sums up the base stats of the items first, then calculates the restricted stats from the sums.
 Let's verify by equipping both items we used previously in the main grid.
 The formula tells us that our total item power is `floor(32 * 2 / 3 + 19 + 23 + 6 + 21 + 22 * 2 / 3 + 15 + 20 + 21 + 19) = 180` and our restricted HP should be `floor((32 + 22) / 180 * 1000) = 300`.
 Let's check in-game:

 ![File Apr 06, 23 13 03](https://user-images.githubusercontent.com/10483639/162132729-772c6543-f08f-4c81-a605-d3a60589532f.jpeg)